BENCH Practical

 In this command:

-What are the parameters of the `standard model` of diffusion?
-What each parameter represents?
+What are the parameters of the `standard model` of diffusion and what does each parameter represent?

 What does a change model estimate?